The University Library offers a regular program of workshops aimed at higher degree research students and early career researchers.

 Applying for a grant, award or promotion and need to identify your best performing papers?
 Let us show you how to do this using the Incites database, which uses data from Web of Science to analyse your performance in relation to other publications in your subject area.

 Profiles in the UWA Profiles and Research Repository are now the sole, authorised public profiles for UWA staff.
 They enable access to comprehensive and up to date information about UWA academic research, teaching activities, professional expertise, and outputs.
-Find out about the features of the Repository and ensure your profile is working for you.
+This seminar will explain how the UWA Profiles work, how to add your publications to the Repository and how to make your Profile as informative as possible.

 Collaborate with EndNote